Naria

 Naria was a goddess in Gallo-Roman religion who appears to have been venerated only in what is now the western part of Switzerland.
 She was only mentioned twice in a Gallo-Roman context, and her nature and responsibilities remain obscure.

-History
+Etymology

+The name Naria is thought to originate from the Gaulish nertos, strength.
+The epithet Nousantia could be a contraction of nauson, ship, and anatia, soul.

+Extant depictions

-She is mentioned only twice in known inscriptions from the Gallo-Roman era.
+Naria is mentioned only twice in known inscriptions from the Gallo-Roman era.